harshad-kadam/Apigee-Interview-Preparation-Notes/Day-4.md

 |:---------------------------
 ```
 - Will check first is it for apigee or other technology stack
+- will go thorugh community articles for similar issues, will think of alternative approach(as there is always alternative for most of the problems).
 - if apigee then a] with proper analyzation of issue contact google support team for paid organization by creating ticket b] post question on apigee community.
 ```
 ---